SilentAssassin101/CivilHost-Community-Content/README.md

 Read our guidelines here: https://civilhost.net/contributing

-If you would like to make a contribution, follow the guide above, then [open a PR](https://github.com/Crazys-Corner/CivilHost-Community-Content/pulls)
+If you would like to make a contribution, follow the guide above, then [open an issue](https://github.com/Crazys-Corner/CivilHost-Community-Content/issues)

 ## Requesting